 With $30 in her pocket and a family recipe for refried beans, Dolores Wright opened her own restaurant around 1956.
-Born in Scottsbluff in 1931 to parents of Mexican and German descent, she came to Omaha in the 1940s, worked in the meatpacking plants, and eventually turned her culinary ambitions into a business—one that proved challenging to sustain while raising five children.
+Born in Scottsbluff in 1931 to parents of Mexican and German descent, she came to Omaha in the 1940s, worked in the meatpacking plants, and eventually turned her culinary ambitions into a business — one that proved challenging to sustain while raising five children.

-In 1960, her parents, Howard L. and Eva Castaneda, along with her brother Junior, relocated from Scottsbluff—where they had worked in the beet fields—to take over the restaurant.
+In 1960, her parents, Howard L. and Eva Castaneda, along with her brother Junior, relocated from Scottsbluff — where they had worked in the beet fields — to take over the restaurant.
 Howard, for whom the restaurant is named, was born in northern Mexico in 1909 as Leobardo Castaneda Vargas.
 Having difficulty pronouncing his name, officials renamed him Howard Kennedy, which they eventually changed back to Castaneda.

 Dolores got her start in Omaha’s restaurant scene working at El Charro Café, which operated out of the basement of a house along South 24th Street.
 In 1960, she opened her own restaurant, Howard’s Charro, nearby at the intersection of 26th and O Streets.
 The similarities between Howard’s Charro and El Charro often confused patrons, and a rivalry appears to have developed, prompting the latter to publish an advertisement declaring itself “still the first and original CHARRO dining house.”

-In 1965, the Castaneda family moved the restaurant to a former church at 5219 S. 24th Street.
+In 1965, the Castaneda family moved the restaurant to a former church at 5219 South 24th Street.
 They proceeded to paint the exterior bright yellow so that it stood out from the houses lining the street and could be seen from the Kennedy Freeway.
 The interior was decorated with maps of Mexico, bullfighting posters, and piñatas suspended from the ceiling.
 Howard’s remained popular, with diners frequently waiting in line to secure one of its 16 tables.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!